 If you have technical skills or an exceptional qualification, you may be eligible to apply for a D3 Visa in Portugal.
-You can apply for this Portugal visa if you meet one of the below criteria:

 - You have a one-year employment contract or an employment offer.
 Also, the annual compensation is required to be at least 1,5 times the national average gross annual salary.